 For just a mere $59, the Xiaomi Mi Box S delivers Android TV in a compact, capable package that’s updated for 2019 over the original.
 You’ll find a quad-core processor inside and 2 GB of RAM.
 There’s only 8 GB of storage, but you can expand that with the USB port on the back.
 There’s also an HDMI 2.0A port that delivers 4K HDR to your connected TV.
 Sadly, there’s no ethernet.

-Android 8.1 Oreo also delivers the latest interface, and performance is solid despite the minor specifications.
+The Mi Box S also runs on top of Android Pie, an update that delivered Amazon Prime Video support too.
+Performance is solid despite the minor specifications.
 Bloatware is also kept to a minimum.
 The included remote also includes a Netflix button and a dedicated apps button among typical navigation and microphone buttons.

 JBL Link Bar

 The JBL Link Bar is a product that combines an Android TV set-top box, a Google Assistant speaker, and a soundbar into a single product.
 It’s easily the best way to connect Android TV to your current TV without a complicated collection of remotes.